cwinters/cwinters.github.io/_posts/2014-09-23-but-she-did-fall-in-love.md

 > walking, waking nightmare.
 But perhaps, with some time and effort, you can
 > change places with me.

-And the initial story has a rematch between the tortoise and hare from the fable has this description of the result:
+And the initial story, about a rematch between the tortoise and hare from the fable, has this description of the result:

 > Never, in the history of competition -- athletic or otherwise, human or
 > otherwise, mythical or otherwise -- has anyone ever kicked anyone's ass by